Frequently Asked Questions

 You have questions, we have answers.
 If you cannot find the answer you need below, you can contact us here or call us toll-free from anywhere at 1-800-505-5525.

-If your household pick up was not collected, please contact us.
+If your household pick up was not collected, please contact us using our contact form or call our customer service at 1-800-505-5525.
 We apologize for any inconvenience.

 Diabetes Canada’s Fundraising Made Easy program helps schools, clubs and communities across Canada host their own clothing drives and raise funds for their trips, equipment, uniforms and more, while supporting diabetes research.